Ezequiel Duran Player Props: Rangers vs. Angels

 Ezequiel Duran At The Plate

-- Duran has 10 doubles, eight home runs and eight walks while batting .302.
+- Duran is batting .295 with 10 doubles, eight home runs and eight walks.

-- In 16.7% of his games this season, he has hit a home run, and 4.6% of his trips to the dish.
+- He has hit a home run in 16.3% of his games this season, and 4.5% of his trips to the plate.

-- Duran has had an RBI in 17 games this season (35.4%), including nine multi-RBI outings (18.8%).
-He has also driven home three or more of his team's runs in two contests.
+- In 34.7% of his games this season, Duran has tallied at least one RBI.
+In nine of those games (18.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- In 43.8% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (8.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.